BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 An example would be if no results are found for a given search, the application informs the user that no results were found and that they should try again with different parameters.

-For pagination, the SPA tries to fetch the next page of results, but if no results are found, the application doesn't show the button to fetch the next page.
+For pagination, the SPA uses the `total` property of search results to calculate the number of pages and display the correct pagination buttons to the user.
 ## Critical Evaluation

 As of the moment this report was written, the application is able to create, search, and add players to games and sessions.